How we estimate home services cost

 Pool installation

 Installed cost varies by liner (vinyl < fiberglass < concrete/gunite), shape complexity, and excavation challenge (rocky soil, high water table).
-Pool calculator includes deck + fence + initial chemical fill in default ranges; fully bare "pool only" is rare in practice.
+The pool calculator includes decking/coping and a safety fence/cover in its default ranges; fully bare "pool only" is rare in practice.

 What we update when